 - 1. Only one coach is allowed during the bout. - 2.
 A chair shall be provided for the coach one and a half meter from the tatami.
 The position of the chair shall be marked with tape on the floor. - 3.
 The coach shall remain seated during the whole bout.
 During no time will he/she be allowed to stand up or in other way leave the chair. - 4.
-Under no circumstances is a coach allowed to approach or enter the tatami. - 5.
-Such an act can only be on the signal of the referee. - 6.
-Under no circumstances is a coach allowed to approach or enter the tatami except by a signal of the referee.
+A coach is not allowed to approach or enter the tatami.
+Such an act can only be on the signal of the referee. - 5.
+If the competitor is unsafe due to technical inability, injure or fatigue the coach has the right to stop his/her competitor by crossing the hands.